Last Updated on April 15, 2023 by Jessica Lauren Vine

 Weigh stations give an axle-by-axle weight which is helpful to know, but if you really want to get an accurate reading, you can find someone that does wheel position weighing.
 It’s not super common, though, so you might have a problem linking up with someone that offers this service.

-Shy Away from the Heat to Protect Tire Tread from Excessive Heat
+3) Shy Away from the Heat to Protect Tire Tread from Excessive Heat

 When your tires get too hot, this is really bad for them and can make them dangerous.

 One of the common things you might notice is that your car’s tires lose air when the weather changes.
-Your RV tires do the same, but they’re carrying a lot of extra weight, and it can be even more dangerous than your car’s tire having an issue.
+Your

-Replace Tires When It’s Time
+RV Tires on a Trailer When It’s Time

 Don’t push it too much.